-When it comes to the complexities of gender and culture, it's inevitable that no two trans people are the same.
-Language changes over time, and many labels hold different meanings depending on an individual's experience.
+When it comes to the complexities of gender and culture, it's inevitable that no two people are the same.
+Language changes over time, and many labels hold different meanings depending on an individual's experience and social context.
 This list is not exhaustive.

 Someone whose gender identity differs to what they were assigned at birth.
 A transgender person may affirm themselves through medical treatments (hormones, surgery, etc), but not necessarily.